agentv9/agentv9/README.md

 ### Hey there im kason! - aka agentv9

-## I'm a Highschool Student, Discord bot dev, and soon to be game dev
+## I'm a Highschool Student, and Discord bot dev

 - 🌱 I’m currently learning HTML, CSS, and like a bunch of other things
 - 🥅 2021 Goals: Grow **Proto1** to 200 servers!